chri11g6/my-clock/README.md

-# Tauri + Vanilla TS
+# My Clock

+My clock is a small and simple application to view clock by resolution in seconds.

+## Technology get use

+In is projcet use [Tauri](https://tauri.app/) to create this application by code use for [Rust](https://www.rust-lang.org/) but it is not use so much in this projcet.

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Typescript.
+But much of projcet is develop in anilla HTML, CSS and Typescript.

 ## Recommended IDE Setup